 I bet that headline made a lot of you incredulous.
-I know it seems like a ridiculous concept for an article.
+I know it seems ridiculous for me to even mention the Marvel Legends MCU Doctor Strange in the same article as the Bandai Doctor Strange.
 Right off the bat, let me say that the Figuarts Doctor Strange is an amazing figure and in this instance, better in almost every way than its Hasbro counterpart.

 Why write the article at all, then?
 Because there are some people who either don’t have access to imports, the cash to get them or, for whatever reason, just hate Figuarts.
 Maybe this write-up will have some surprises in store for you, or maybe it will make you write me hate emails.
 I’m lonely so either is ok.